ibis-project/ibis/docs/how_to/topk.md

-# Compute the Top K Records
+# How to Compute the Top K Records

 <!-- prettier-ignore-start -->
 Here we use the [`topk`][ibis.expr.types.Column.topk] method to compute the top